zryska/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 	}
 }
 ```
-will only affect the 'Runtime' facet in the 'Storage' component, it will not change any other components or facets.
+The command will only affect the 'Runtime' facet in the 'Storage' component, it will not change any other components or facets.
 However, if a file containing the following was imported, the 'StreamStorageLimitMb' and 'StreamStorageTargetMb' values would be modified, resetting the remaining values in the facet (IngressDebugExpiration, CheckpointRateInSec, TransactionLogLimitMB, and EnableTransactionLog) to their default values:
 ```JSON
 {
 	"Storage": {